selwynpolit/d9book/book/bq.md

 ```

 ::: tip Note
 To execute the batch, the example shows a call to  `batch_process('node/1')`.
-This could be any valid url alias e.g., `/admin/content`.
+This could be any valid URL alias e.g., `/admin/content`.
 :::

 So here are the arguments for my_function_1: